ViniGodoy/image/README.md

 easy to study and change.
 Also, the application allow students to test and combine several different image operations with ease.

+When using this application it's recommended to use -XMX parameter to increase VM's memory limit: java -Xmx2048m

 Image operations:
 - Rotation (90, 180 and 270 degrees)
 - Vertical and horizontal flipping